 TPT Brings the Classroom Home

-With schools closing across the state, kids are at home, and many parents and caregivers have suddenly found themselves taking on the added role of educator in ways that they may not be accustomed to.
+As we move into the fall, many Minnesota schools have started virtual classes.
+Kids are at home and many parents and caregivers have taken on the added role of educator in ways that they may not be accustomed to.
 Fortunately, TPT has free resources and activities that can make your job easier!

 First, be sure to do the following to stay in the know: